Looking for the best Diversity and Inclusion Certifications? You’re at the right place.

 Price: $950 per month

 eCornell grants certificates to all those who complete the program.
-After completing the course, students will be able to gain a deeper understanding of employee engagement, handling a diverse workforce, and the institutional, psychological, and perceptual processes that affect how people interact with each other.
+After completing the course, students can gain a deeper understanding of employee engagement, handling a diverse workforce, and the institutional, psychological, and perceptual processes that affect how people interact with each other.

 This course will also teach students how to identify interventions that surround unconscious biases and specific inclusion and diversity strategies.
-Students who avail of this course will be able to assess employee engagement in the workplace, improve the organizational culture of the people working under you, and understand the facets of diversity and its importance in the organization, among many others.
+Students who avail of this course can assess employee engagement in the workplace, improve the organizational culture of the people working under you, and understand the facets of diversity and its importance in the organization, among many others.

 After completing this course, you will earn a Diversion and Inclusion Certificate awarded by Cornell ILR School.
 You’ll also gain 32 professional development hours.